gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 3. Run the fuzzing for however long we wish.
 It runs in CI for every commit and developers can also run it locally.
 4. When fuzzing is complete, we print the code coverage statistics

+Finally, we still have the option to add manually crafted files to this corpus if we wish.
+For example after hitting a bug in the wild, and fixing it, we can add a reproducer file to the corpus as a kind of regression test.

 ##  Pure Rust vs interop (FFI)